By Alexandra Mullane

 Having experienced the healthcare system, Stewart says he understands more than most Americans how the system works.
 With this knowledge, he began getting involved in political organizations such as the Democratic Socialists of America and Antifa.
 Twitter introduced him to both.
 His passion for healthcare grew, and Stewart looked at bringing changes through political means.
 Now, Stewart is one of many college students hoping to make a difference in the world through politics.

 He says that although his interest grew when Hillary Clinton and Donald Trump competed for the presidency, his interest was not influenced by them.
-During the election campaigns, Stewart was a Bernie Sanders fan.
-He ended up voting for Clinton to avoid voting for Trump.
+During the election campaigns, Stewart was a Bernie Sanders’ fan.

 With Stewart’s sports journalism dreams over, he is now looking towards a future focused on politics.
 Stewart would, in a perfect world, want to be the head of the Democratic Socialists of America.
 Realistically though, he hopes to go to graduate school for public health and really take on the healthcare system.